tjdwill/dbs/journal.md

 # DBS Journal

+## 27-28 December 2025

+- Create a preference widget to control color scheme (and other preferences in the future).
+- TODO: Fix sizing issue between the QListWidget and the QStackedWidget in the PreferenceWidget.

 ## 22 December 2025

 I figured out how to build and install with shared libraries (PY)!
 I'll write